monday.com Ltd. (MNDY) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 15, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against monday.com Ltd. ("monday.com" or the "Company") (NASDAQ: MNDY).
+BENSALEM, Pa., April 21, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against monday.com Ltd. ("monday.com" or the "Company") (NASDAQ: MNDY).

-IF YOU SUFFERED A LOSS ON YOUR MONDAY.COM INVESTMENTS, CLICK HERE BEFORE MAY 11, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?